brentengelbrecht/FolderSync/README.md

 ![GitHub forks](https://img.shields.io/github/forks/Zooloo2014/FolderSync?style=social)
 ![Twitter Follow](https://img.shields.io/twitter/follow/brent_zooloo?style=social)

-FolderSync is a `Windows service` that maintains a replica of a file system directory tree in a different file system location
+FolderSync is a Windows service that maintains a replica of a file system directory tree in a different file system location

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
 <!--- These are just example requirements.
 Add, duplicate or remove as required --->
 * You have installed the latest version of `Visual Studio 2017`
-* You have a `Windows` machine
+* You have a Windows machine

 ## Installing or removing FolderSync (Windows only)

+_Administrator rights required_

 To install:
 ```